Mr. PlayasMexico's Insider Beach Guide

 Huatulco is the Oaxacan coast's most developed resort destination and also, paradoxically, its most protected one.
 The nine bays and 36 beaches of Bahías de Huatulco sit inside a UNESCO Biosphere Reserve and a federal national park — no large-scale development is allowed within the bays themselves, and the water clarity that results from that protection is the reason snorkeling here is some of the best on Mexico's Pacific coast.

 The contrast with Puerto Escondido or the pueblo villages is significant.
-Huatulco has the international airport, the all-inclusive resorts, the golf course, the marina, and the organized tour infrastructure.
+Huatulco has the international airport, the all-inclusive resorts, the golf course, the marina, and organized tour infrastructure.
 It also has bay water calm enough to snorkel without a guide and beaches accessible only by boat.
-Whether that combination works for you depends on what you want from the Oaxacan coast — but dismissing Huatulco as "just a resort town" misses what makes it genuinely worth time.
+Dismissing Huatulco as "just a resort town" misses what makes it genuinely worth time.

 The Nine Bays

 The bays run east to west from Conejos to San Agustín.
 They are not equally accessible or equally interesting.
-Here is what you need to know about the ones that matter most.
+Here is what matters most about the ones worth visiting.

 Bahía Santa Cruz

 The main bay and practical center of Huatulco's tourism zone.
-The marina is here, along with most of the boat tour departures, dive operators, and the cluster of restaurants and shops that form La Crucecita's connection to the water.
-Santa Cruz beach itself is serviceable but not the bay's best offering — the real value is logistics.
-Most visitors pass through Santa Cruz on the way to somewhere more interesting.
+The marina is here, along with most boat tour departures, dive operators, and the cluster of restaurants connecting La Crucecita to the water.
+Santa Cruz beach itself is serviceable but not the bay's best offering — the value is logistics.
+Most visitors pass through on the way to somewhere more interesting.

 Bahía La Entrega

 The best snorkeling bay accessible by land.
-La Entrega is a small cove with calm water, a reef that starts very close to shore, and a population of reef fish that includes parrotfish, angelfish, needlefish, and occasional sea turtles.
-The snorkel rental is inexpensive, the entry is straightforward, and the visibility is usually excellent.
-A family with children who snorkel can spend most of a day here without running out of things to look at.
-This is the bay Mr. Playas sends people to first.
+La Entrega is a small cove with calm water, a reef that starts very close to shore, and parrotfish, angelfish, needlefish, and occasional sea turtles.
+Snorkel rental is inexpensive, entry is straightforward, and visibility is usually excellent.
+A family with children who snorkel can spend most of a day here.
+This is the bay to visit first.

 Bahía Chachacual

 Accessible by boat only — no road reaches it.
-The boat ride from Santa Cruz marina takes about 30 minutes.
-What you get is a bay inside the national park with no commercial development, white sand, clear blue water, and a near-total absence of other visitors outside of organized tour groups.
-The protected water here has good snorkeling along the rocky points at either end of the beach.
-This is the bay for the traveler who came to the Oaxacan coast to see something undeveloped — and Chachacual delivers that.
+The ride from Santa Cruz marina takes about 30 minutes.
+What you get is a bay inside the national park with no commercial development, white sand, clear blue water, and near-total absence of other visitors outside organized tour groups.
+The rocky points at either end have good snorkeling.
+This is the bay for the traveler who came to see something undeveloped — Chachacual delivers it.

 Bahía San Agustín

-The western-most major bay, reached by a dirt road that requires a high-clearance vehicle or a boat.
-There is a small fishing village here — actual families, a few seafood palapa restaurants serving the morning catch, and a beach backed by mangrove lagoon.
-The lagoon has bird life.
+The westernmost major bay, reached by a dirt road requiring high-clearance vehicle or a boat.
+A small fishing village: actual families, seafood palapa restaurants serving the morning catch, a beach backed by mangrove lagoon.
 The food at the palapas is excellent and inexpensive.
 San Agustín feels more like the Oaxacan coast and less like a resort destination than any other bay in the system.
-If you have a rental car with clearance, it is worth the road.
+With a rental car with clearance, it is worth the road.

 La Crucecita

-The planned town built to house Huatulco's workers and services — an unusual model in Mexican resort development and one that has produced something interesting.
+The planned town built to house Huatulco's workers and services — an unusual model in Mexican resort development that has produced something genuinely interesting.
 La Crucecita has a real zócalo, a market, several dozen restaurants and cafes, and the kind of daily-life activity that the resort zone of Tangolunda lacks.
-The Parroquia de Nuestra Señora de Guadalupe on the main plaza has a ceiling mural of the Virgin of Guadalupe that is among the largest in Mexico — worth the five minutes to look up.
+The Parroquia de Nuestra Señora de Guadalupe on the main plaza has a ceiling mural of the Virgin of Guadalupe among the largest in Mexico — worth five minutes looking up.

 La Crucecita is also where the better restaurants are.
 The resort zone eats at resort prices.
-La Crucecita eats at local prices with comparable or better quality on the local dishes.
+La Crucecita eats at local prices with comparable or better quality.
 Eat in the zócalo area at least once.

 What to Do